SolarNetwork/solarnode-os-packages/pi-mobile-shield-quectel/debian/README.md

 # Services

-The `sn-pi-mobile-shield-quectel-pppd` service manages the `pppd` daemon, but is not activated.
-The `sn-pi-mobile-shield-quectel-reconnect` service is managed by a timer, that runs the `/usr/share/solarnode/bin/mobile-shield-quectel-reconnect.sh` script to verify if the `1.1.1.1` DNS service can be reached via `ping`.
-If not, the `sn-pi-mobile-shield-quectel-pppd` service is restarted.
+The `sn-mobile-shield-quectel-pppd` service manages the `pppd` daemon, but is not activated.
+The `sn-mobile-shield-quectel-reconnect` service is managed by a timer, that runs the `/usr/share/solarnode/bin/mobile-shield-quectel-reconnect.sh` script to verify if the `1.1.1.1` DNS service can be reached via `ping`.
+If not, the `sn-mobile-shield-quectel-pppd` service is restarted.

 # Configuration